common-voice/our-voices-model-competition/README.md

 - [Britone Mwasaru](https://foundation.mozilla.org/en/blog/jina-ni-britone-mwasaru-the-name-is-britone-mwasaru/) - Community Fellow, Kiswahili
 - [Dr Josh Meyer](https://www.linkedin.com/in/josh-r-meyer)- Co-Founder, Coqui
 - [Stefania Delprete](http://stefaniadelprete.com/) - Data Scientist and Italian MCV Community Rep
-- [Kathy Reid](https://cybernetics.anu.edu.au/people/kathy-reid/) - PhD Candidate at Auatralia National University - Bias in Speech Tech, Open Source
+- [Kathy Reid](https://cybernetics.anu.edu.au/people/kathy-reid/) - PhD Candidate at Australian National University - Bias in Speech Tech, Open Source
 - Gabriel Habayeb - Senior Data Engineer, Mozilla Foundation

+## Submission process

+In order to submit your code for the competition, you should do the following:

+- Fork this repository in GitHub.
+- Create a new directory in a subdirectory of [submit/](https://github.com/common-voice/our-voices-model-competition/tree/main/submit) that corresponds to the category you want to submit in.
+- Commit and push your code to that subdirectory in your fork.
+- Open a pull request to this repository.